e-mit/aws-api-website/README.md

 All resources are deployed in a single CloudFormation stack, which can be created or deleted via single commands.

+Optionally, a custom domain name can be configured as the gateway URL.

 ## Static Website